eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

     1.  **`content` Field Empty?** The `send-message` request needs text in the `content` field.
     2.  **Active Connection?** (See Best Practice #1).
     3.  **Backend Logs?** Check for errors from the TTS service.
+    4.  **Insufficient `sleep` / Speech Cut Off?** If speech starts but gets cut off, the `sleep` duration in your script after the `send-message` (or the block of commands containing it) is likely too short.
+The script moves on before TTS completes.
+Increase the `sleep` time to match or exceed the actual speaking duration.
+    5.  **Speech Not Heard At All (Especially in Dense Command Sequences)?** If a `send-message` seems to produce no audio, especially when followed quickly by many other commands (camera, other audio, monitors):
+        *   Ensure the "Golden Rule" (Speech + Emotion back-to-back) is followed.
+        *   Try adding a slightly longer `sleep` (e.g., 1-2 seconds) immediately after the `send-message` / `emotion-trajectory` pair *before* any subsequent rapid-fire commands.
+This can give the TTS system crucial time to initialize.
+        *   Ensure the previous scene or command block had enough `sleep` time to fully complete, preventing system overload when the new `send-message` is issued.

 ## ✅ Response Validation Guide